fpco/haskell.fpcomplete.com/content/tutorials/exceptions.md

 error :: HasCallStack => String -> a
 ```

-The difference is that the former throws a synchronous exception,
+The difference is that the former throws a synchronous exception of type `StringException`,
 whereas the latter creates a thunk which, when evaluated, throws a
-synchronous exception.
+synchronous exception of type `ErrorCall`.
 To demonstrate the difference:

 ```haskell
 throwString "foo" :: IO () -- throws an exception